We consider this class, available in both 3 hour and 7

 This combines our three-hour class with a half-day of stream fishing, giving students the ability to apply their newfound angling skills to real-life fishing situations.
 The cost of this class includes the use of waders, boots, rods

 1 Angler Full Day- $275.00

 Private Water Upgrades Available Upon Request

 Students will learn:

 • Rigging up for a day on the water, including basic knot-tying, leader set-up, and how to add a dropper fly, split shot and strike indicator, if necessary.

-• Casting, including the roll cast, overhead cast, bow-and-arrow cast, false casting, water loading and shooting line
+• Casting, including the roll cast, overhead cast, bow-and-arrow cast, false casting, water loading

 • How to mend your line to get the most natural drift and fool more fish